Bridgnorth: Landmarks

 Bridgnorth is home to a funicular railway that links the High and Low towns, the Castle Hill Railway, which is the steepest and only inland railway of its type in England.
 Additionally, within the High Town is Bridgnorth railway station on the Severn Valley Railway, which runs southwards to Kidderminster.

 The ruins of Bridgnorth Castle, built in 1101, are present in the town.
 Due to damage caused during the English Civil War, the castle is inclined at an angle of 15 degrees.

 High Town has two prominent Church of England churches.
 Church of St. Mary Magdalene, Bridgnorth, a church built in the classic style of the late 18th century, was designed by Thomas Telford; and is still used for worship.
 St. Leonard's was formerly collegiate, and Bridgnorth was a Royal Peculiar until 1856.
 It was subsequently largely rebuilt but is no longer used for regular worship.
 It has many community uses and is in the care of the Churches Conservation Trust.

 Bishop Percy's House on the Cartway was built in 1580 by Richard Forster and has been a Grade 1 listed building since 18 July 1949.
-It was one of the few properties of its type to survive the great fire of Bridgnorth in April 1646, and was the birthplace of Thomas Percy (Bishop of Dromore), author of ‘Reliques of Ancient English Poetry’.
+It was one of the few properties of its type to survive the great fire of Bridgnorth in April 1646, and was the birthplace of Thomas Percy (Bishop of Dromore), author of 'Reliques of Ancient English Poetry'.

 Other notable buildings in the town are the 17th century Bridgnorth Town Hall, a half-timbered building, and a surviving town gate the Northgate which houses the museum.
 Daniel's Mill, a well known watermill is situated a short distance along the River Severn from Bridgnorth.

 The remains of an old hermitage can be seen from the high town, they are commonly called The Queens Parlor by locals.
 One local legend tells of its occupation in AD 925 by a hermit called Ethelred or Ethelwald, a grandson to Alfred the Great.
-This may not be such an unlikely story as Bridgnorth was founded in 912 by Alfred the Greats Daughter Ethelfleda.
+This may not be such an unlikely story as Bridgnorth was founded in 912 by Alfred the Great's daughter Ethelfleda.

 Education

 There are a number of primary schools in Bridgnorth, including: Castlefields County Primary School, two Church of England schools, St Mary's and St Leonard's; the Roman Catholic St John's school; and, in addition, the Morville and Brown Clee schools.

 The town has two secondary schools: Oldbury Wells School and Bridgnorth Endowed School (previously named Bridgnorth Grammar School).
 These serve the town and its outlying villages, including Alveley and Highley.

-For many years there was a Bridgnorth College, however this was demolished to make way for a new housing estate in the mid-2000s.
+There is a sixth form in Bridgnorth, Bridgnorth Sixth Form, which is run within Oldbury Wells School.
+A consultation was published which outlines consideration of no new student intake in September 2024 and potential closure in September 2025.
+In September 2023, Telford College made a deal with both Bridgnorth secondary schools.